Microneurography/APTrack/README.md

 APTrack, a plugin for the Open-Ephys Gui

-Copyright (C) 2019-2023 Aidan Nickerson, Eli Lilly and Company, University of Bristol, Grace Stangroome, Merle Zhang, James O'Sullivan, Manuel Martinez, Open Ephys
+Copyright (C) 2019-2023 Eli Lilly and Company, University of Bristol, Open Ephys
+Authors: Aidan Nickerson, Grace Stangroome, Merle Zhang, James O'Sullivan, Manuel Martinez
 ------------------------------------------------------------------

 This program is free software: you can redistribute it and/or modify